shivChitinous/optimal-forager/README.md

 # optimal_forager
-Numerical Description of the Marginal Value Theorem
+Numerical Model of the Marginal Value Theorem

-A toy model of the marginal value theorem, allowing for changes in parameters like
+Allows for changes in the following parameters
 1. Travel Time
 2. Resource Richness